colthreepv/django-random-cats/README.md

 django-random-cats
 ==================

-Django Random Cats is a dummy app to load a random Django Random Cats is a dummy app to load a random **cat** gif from the interwebz gif from the interwebz
+Django Random Cats is a dummy app to load a random **cat** gif from the interwebz

 It's ridicolously coded, so don't take inspiration from this, you have been warned.